Which Netflix Original Series Is The Best?

-Related: The 25 Best Movies On Amazon Prime Right Now, Ranked
+Related: The 20 Best Movies On Netflix Right Now, Ranked

 Flaked is one of the few Netflix originals that never managed to generate any buzz, and it turns out, there was a reason for that: It’s not a very good series.
 Developed by Will Arnett along with his Arrested Development creator Mitch Hurwitz, Flaked follows Chip, a so-called self-help guru who dispenses advice to friends and neighbors in his Venice neighborhood.
 Chip, however, has problems of his own (he’s in AA, for instance, but he’s still drinking).
 Much of the storyline revolves around whether Chip will screw over his best friend and begin dating the woman with whom he is smitten, London (Ruth Kearney).
 Flaked is aimless, dreary and moves like molasses.
 There’s a decent cast here (Annabeth Gish, Kirstie Alley, and Heather Graham also show up), and a great deal of talent behind the camera.
 Unfortunately, little of that talent translates into what’s onscreen.